mlcommons/power-dev/ptd_client_server/README.md

 ```
 Directory with results example is [2021-03-01_15-59-52_loadgen].

-To get this structure on the server side you should use `--send-logs` option for client.py.
-To get this structure on the client side you should use `--fetch-logs` option for client.py.
-On other hand, you can get the such files structure manually joined client and server output results.
 If everything is fine you see the next messages after check.py run:
 ```
 [x] Check client sources checksum